scikit-optimize/scikit-optimize/CONDUCT.md

 can be detrimental to the community, and in turn not beneficial to the users of scikit-optimize.

-We receive contributions from people all over the world., this implies diversity of ideas and perspectives on often complex problems.
+We receive contributions from people all over the world.
+This implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is
 welcome: the best solutions to hard problems rarely come from a single angle.